learlab/itell/apps/demo/content/textbook/5-experimental-and-clinical-psychologists.md

   title: I. The Science of Psychology
   slug: i-the-science-of-psychology
 quiz:
-- !Structured
-  question: "1.\tWhich of the following is necessary for psychology to be considered a science? "
+- question: "1.\tWhich of the following is necessary for psychology to be considered a science? "
   answers:
   - answer: "a.\tIt exclusively generates accurate findings"
     correct: false